 CCTV footage will be held for a maximum of 30 days.
 The footage will then be destroyed.

 Yes.
 Signage will be placed throughout the area covered by CCTV to notify people that images of them may be captured by the cameras.

 Information captured by CCTV is protected by the Information Protection Principals contained in the Privacy and Personal Information Protection Act 1998 (NSW Privacy Act), and the Bathurst Regional Council CBD CCTV Code of Practice and CBD CCTV Standard Operating Procedure.
 Access to the images captured by CCTV is limited to specific authorised Council Officers.
-Chifley Police District will be provided with a live feed of CCTV in the Bathurst CBD, however a recording of any images that may be needed for an investigation will be required to be applied for through a formal application process.
+Chifley Police District is provided with a live feed of CCTV in the Bathurst CBD, however a recording of any images that may be needed for an investigation is required to be applied for through a formal application process.